Calgary Flames: Hockey Hall of Fame members

 Former head coach "Badger" Bob Johnson joined McDonald in the class of 1992, gaining election as a builder.
 Johnson coached five seasons with the Flames from 1982 to 1987, and his 193 wins remain a team record.
 Cliff Fletcher was the Flames general manager from the organization's inception in 1972 until 1991, a span of 19 years.
 During that time, the Flames qualified for the playoffs sixteen consecutive times between 1976 and 1991.
 Fletcher was inducted in 2004.
 In 2006, Harley Hotchkiss became the third Flames builder to gain election.
-He an original member of the ownership group that purchased and brought the Flames to Calgary in 1980.
-He was the team's longtime governor, and hence the public face of the consortium.
-He has served many years as the chairman of the NHL board of directors, during which he played a significant role in the resolution of the 2004–05 lock-out.
+He was an original member of the ownership group that purchased and brought the Flames to Calgary in 1980.
+He was the team's longtime governor and the public face of the consortium.
+He has served many years as the chairman of the NHL board of directors and played a significant role in the resolution of the 2004–05 lock-out.
 Fellow original owner Doc Seaman was similarly inducted in 2010.
-On June 29, 2015, former player Bill Hay was elected to the Hockey of Fame in the builders category.
+On June 29, 2015, former player Bill Hay was elected to the Hockey Hall of Fame in the builders category.
 Hay served as president and CEO for the Flames in the 1990s.

 Flames radio broadcaster Peter Maher was named the recipient of the Foster Hewitt Memorial Award in 2006 for his years of service as the radio play-by-play announcer for the Calgary Flames.
-Maher was the radio voice of the Flames from 1981 to 2014, starting in the team's second season in Calgary.
-He has called six All-Star Games and three Stanley Cup Finals.
 Longtime trainer Bearcat Murray was inducted into the Hall of Fame in 2009 by the Professional Hockey Athletic Trainers Society and the Society of Professional Hockey Equipment Managers.

+Franchise leaders

 Scoring leaders

 Recording 830 regular season points on the Flames, Theoren Fleury is the all-time second highest point-scorer in the franchise.

 These are the top-ten point-scorers in franchise (Atlanta and Calgary) history.
 Figures are updated after each completed NHL regular season.